 Because of the unique situations which exist between students, faculty, supervisors and staff, relationships in the workplace and on campus should at all times remain professional.
 In particular, due to the professional power differential between faculty and students, faculty members are encouraged to remain professional in all relationships with students.
-As teachers, professors, encourage the free pursuit of learning by their students.
+As teachers, professors encourage the free pursuit of learning by their students.
 They hold before them the best scholarly standards of their discipline.
 Professors demonstrate respect for students as individuals and adhere to their proper roles as intellectual guides and counselors.
-Professors make every reasonable effort to foster honest academic conduct and to assure that their evaluations of students reflects each student.
+Professors make every reasonable effort to foster honest academic conduct and to assure that their evaluations of students reflects each student's true merit.
+They respect the confidential nature of the relationship between professor and student.
 They avoid any exploitation, harassment, or discriminatory treatment of students.
 They acknowledge significant academic or scholarly assistance from them.
 They protect their academic freedom.